 - 706.10a If a copy of a spell is in a zone other than the stack, it ceases to exist.
 If a copy of a card is in any zone other than the stack or the battlefield, it ceases to exist.
 These are state-based actions.
 See rule 704. - 706.10b A copy of an ability has the same source as the original ability.
-If the ability refers to its source by name, the copy refers to that same object and not to any other object with the same name.
-The copy is considered to be the same ability by effects that count how many times that ability has resolved during the turn.
+If the ability refers to its source by name, the copy refers to that same object and not to any other object with the same

-- 706.10c Some effects copy a spell or ability and state that its controller may choose new targets for the copy.
+- name.
+The copy is considered to be the same ability by effects that count how many times that ability has resolved during the turn. - 706.10c Some effects copy a spell or ability and state that its controller may choose new targets for the copy.
 The player may leave any number of the targets unchanged, even if those targets would be illegal.
 If the player chooses to change some or all of the targets, the new targets must be legal.
 Once the player has decided what the copy's targets will be, the copy is put onto the stack with those targets. - 706.10d Some effects copy a spell or ability for each player or object it "could target."
 The copies are put onto the stack with those targets in the order of their controller's choice.
 If the spell or ability has more than one target, each of its targets must be the same player or object.
 If that player or object isn't a legal target for each instance of the word "target," a copy isn't created for that player or object. - 706.10e Some effects copy a spell or ability and specify a new target for the copy.
 If the spell or ability has more than one target, each of the copy's targets must be that player or object.
-If that player or object isn't a legal target for each instance of the word "target," the copy isn't created. - 706.11.
+If that player or object isn't a legal target for each instance of the word "target," the copy isn't created. - 706.10f Some effects copy a permanent spell.
+As that copy resolves, it ceases being a copy of a spell and becomes a token permanent.
+(See rule 608.3b.) - 706.11.
 If an effect refers to a permanent by name, the effect still tracks that permanent even if it changes names or becomes a copy of something else.

 Example: An Unstable Shapeshifter copies a Crazed Armodon.
-Crazed Armodon reads, " $\{G\}$ : Crazed Armodon gets +3/+0 and gains trample until end of turn.
+Crazed Armodon reads, " $\{G\}$: Crazed Armodon gets +3/+0 and gains trample until end of turn.
 Destroy Crazed Armodon at the beginning of the next end step.
 Activate this ability only once each turn."
 If this ability of the Shapeshifter is activated, the Shapeshifter will be destroyed at the beginning of the next end step, even if it's no longer a copy of Crazed Armodon at that time.